SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 If they are the same then it means that it is a self-signed certificate, otherwise the certificate claims to be signed by the issuer.
 To verify if the issuer really signed the certificate, you have to check the "Signature" field of the certificate.
 After decryption with the issuer's public key, the signature should match the data of the signed certificate.
-Signing a certificate by another means that if the issuer's certificate is trusted then the signed certificate also can be trusted.
+Signing a certificate by another, means that if the issuer's certificate is trusted then the signed certificate also can be trusted.
 For example if a platform trusts the customer certificate and that customer has 20 devices with individual certificates, then he does not have to upload each one of them.
 If these devices certificates are signed by the customer certificate, then the platform should trust them too.
 In this case, every device should send not only its own certificate, but the whole chain of certificates (so-called chain of trust) during the SSL handshake.
 The chain of certificates starts with the one belonging to the device, through all used intermediate certificates until it reaches the CA certificate trusted by the platform.
 Usually the chain of certificates does not have to contain the trusted CA certificate, so it can end with the certificate signed directly by the CA.
-However, in the Cumulocity IoT platform providing also the trusted CA certificate in the chain of certificates is required.
+However, in the Cumulocity IoT platform it is also required to provide the trusted CA certificate in the chain of certificates.
-Providing the chain of certificates let the platform verify the signatures of every certificate in the chain to make sure that the device certificate is signed directly or indirectly by the trusted certificate.
+Providing the chain of certificates lets the platform verify the signatures of every certificate in the chain to make sure that the device certificate is signed directly or indirectly by the trusted certificate.
 The chain of the certificates can differ in length, so if the platform trusts certificate A and certificate B is signed by A, and certificate C is signed by B, then certificate C will also be trusted.
 However, there are a few things to keep in mind:

 * Every certificate which is used to sign another certificate has to contain the extension "CA:TRUE".
 * The lengths of the chain of certificates can be restricted by the certificate extension "pathlen".
 This extension limits the amount of other CA certificates that can be placed in the chain between the device certificate and the one with that extension.
-For example the valid chain of the certificates with minimal values of path length would look like: A (CA:TRUE, pathlen: 2) -> B (CA:TRUE, pathlen: 1) -> C (CA:TRUE, pathlen: 0) -> D (device with CA:FALSE).
+For example the valid chain of the certificates with minimal values of path length would look like this: "A (CA:TRUE, pathlen: 2) -> B (CA:TRUE, pathlen: 1) -> C (CA:TRUE, pathlen: 0) -> D (device with CA:FALSE)"".

 The structure of an X.509 certificate in version 3 looks like this: